California Faces Stricter DUI Laws

 Protecting Drivers Charged with a DUI

 At The Blalock Law Firm, PC, we are committed to defending individuals who have been charged with a DUI.
 When you work with us, you can be confident that we will focus all of our energy on building a strong defense for you.
-Our Contra Costa DUI attorney will be with you every step of the way so you know exactly what is happening in your case.
+Our DUI attorney in Walnut Creek will be with you every step of the way so you know exactly what is happening in your case.